ibm-cloud-docs/Cloudant/api/creating_views.md

 ```
 {: codeblock}

-The above map function generates a secondary index suitable for selection only.
+The previous map function generates a secondary index suitable for selection only.
 The index is always ordered by the key (the emit function's first parameter) - in this case `employee.number`.
 This view is ideal for fetching documents by a known employee number or ranges of employee numbers.

 ### Built-in reduce functions
 {: #built-in-reduce-functions}